-Supporting these goals, and woven through them, is the PSA’s commitment to advancing Te Tiriti o Waitangi principles of partnership, protection and participation as they relate to the working lives of members.
+Supporting these goals, and woven through them, is our commitment to advancing te Tiriti o Waitangi principles of partnership, protection and participation, as they relate to the working lives of our members.

-These values were adopted as policy by the PSA Executive Board as of 7 May 2018.
+Our values were adopted as policy by the PSA Executive Board on the 7 May 2018.

 We champion members’ interests with a strong effective voice.
 We stand together, supporting and empowering members, individually and collectively.

 Social justice | Pāpori Ture Tika

 We take a stand for decent treatment and justice.
 We embrace diversity and challenge inequality.

 Integrity and respect | Te Pono me te Whakaute